Yum1ng/ECE180-Assignment3/README.md

 Timezones can be tricky, so we're keeping the requirements to a minimum.
 The baseline timezone for your solution is "GMT" -- which refers to Greenwich Mean Time, clock time at the Royal Observatory in Greenwich, London.
 It is the same all year round and is not affected by Summer Time or Daylight Saving Time.

-Although there a more than 20 _actual_ timezones, we will only ever ask you to support four, using an abbreviations:
+Although there a more than 20 _actual_ timezones, we will only ever ask you to support four, using an abbreviation:

-1. GMT (gmt as specified above)
+1. GMT (GMT as described above)
 2. EST (US Eastern standard time)
 3. CST (US Central standard time)
 4. PST (US Pacific standard time)